 This tea time usually took place around dinner and was meant almost to replace supper.
 Its name derives from the type of table where you would have high tea, usually the same table you would eat dinner.

-Which, for most people, was higher than the coffee table in the living room.
+Which, for most people, was higher than the coffee table in the living room (which is where you might have low tea).
 This type of tea also usually consisted of more substantive fare, think fewer tea sandwiches and more entree options.

 Usually, you imagine this type of tea when you think of a tea party.
 Afternoon tea was usually a multiple course affair consisting of small finger foods that would bide your appetite until dinner.